HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 application of such modern synthetic materials often involves the removal of original decorative elements such

-as ^~''i --, corner boards, brackets, window and door trim, etc. New synthetic siding shall not beinstalled;
+as cornice, corner boards, brackets, window and door trim, etc. New synthetic siding shall not be installed,

-existing such materials is not required, but strongly encouraged, bo restore historic patina, finish
+removal of existing such materials is not required, but strongly encouraged, to restore historic patina, finish

 and appearance.